ampproject/amphtml/AMP_MODULE_BUILD.md

 ## Explainer

-ES Modules or ECMAScript Modules (sometimes shortened to "ESM") is a collection of features in modern JavaScript such as support for importing and exporting variables, functions, etc. from one module to another.
-When a browser supports ECMAScript Modules this also means that it supports features that were implemented before ECMAScript modules such as native Promises, async/await, css variables, custom elements, window.fetch, let/const, arrow functions, and Shadow DOM.
-This allows us to remove polyfills and use modern JavaScript syntax which is usually terser than ES5 which in turn will impact the size of the JavaScript we serve to the client.
+ES Modules is an official, standardized module system for JavaScript.
+However, on the AMP Project and for many in the wider web community, they are also an inflection point for supported JavaScript features from user-agents that is declarative and well known.
+When a browser supports ES Modules we can infer it also supports other modern features that were implemented before ES Modules were introduced.
+These include classes, promises, async/await, css variables, custom elements, window.fetch, let/const, arrow functions, and Shadow DOM.
+Like others, we're using this signal to remove polyfills and leverage modern JavaScript syntax more closely mirroring our authored source.
+Even better, this output is significantly terser than our previous output (which was compiled to ~ECMAScript 5) and helps improve performance for all AMP Documents.

-The module/nomodule pattern as it is called is a way to load the new modern "module" build of the AMP runtime in a way were there would still be a fallback "nomodule" build if the browser does not support ES Modules.
+The [module/nomodule pattern](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/) is a way to load the modern "module" build of the AMP runtime in a way were there would still be a fallback "nomodule" build if the browser does not support ES Modules.

 The HTML markup would look like: